flippenc/Nonlocal-Variational-Problems-from-Physical-and-Biological-Models/README.md

 **General Repository, Research Funding, Support Information:**

--   This research was conducted during the fall of 2023 under the leadership of Dr. Ihsan Topaloglu and this research was funded by [NSF Grant DMS
+-   This research was conducted during the fall of 2023 under the leadership of Dr. Ihsan Topaloglu

-    2306962](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2306962&HistoricalAwards=false)
+-   This research was funded by [NSF Grant DMS 2306962](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2306962&HistoricalAwards=false)

 -   The numerical results for this research were obtained using